What you aren’t told

 - rate of equity depletion increases even further if interest rates go up or property prices move down during loan term

-Given that an accommodation bond for a room in a quality aged care facility nationally is an average of $650,000 and in capital cities up to $1.3M, a Retiree should aim to preserve a minimum of $1 million in home equity for future aged care needs.
+Given that an accommodation bond for a room in a quality aged care facility nationally is an average of $650,000 and in capital cities up to $1.3M, a Retiree should aim to preserve a minimum of $1 million in home equity for their future aged care needs.

 Better outcomes for Retirees

-Futureproof products have the following features:
+Futureproof products have the following unique features:

 - all existing home equity is preserved and guaranteed

 - all future home equity (i.e. capital appreciation during the loan term) remains the Borrower’s